This is an old revision of the document!

 For example, once this script will be executed, an error will occur because variable random is not declared.

 function main (userId) local v1 = GetReg("Drying_Humidity1_Value"); v1 = v1+random; -- error is here, without random everything is ok SetReg("Drying_Humidity1_Value", v1); WriteReg("Drying_Humidity1_Value", v1); AddInfoMessage(v1, userId); end

 There will be such records in WebHMI Log:

 Jan 23 12:09:27.047: ERROR: LUA scripts: Can't execute LUA script #1.
 Error #2: [string "Calculate humidity"]:4: attempt to perform arithmetic on a nil value (global 'random') Jan 23 12:09:27.551: ERROR: LUA scripts: Can't execute LUA script #1.
 Error #2: [string "Calculate humidity"]:4: attempt to perform arithmetic on a nil value (global 'random') Jan 23 12:09:28.051: ERROR: LUA scripts: Can't execute LUA script #1.
 Error #2: [string "Calculate humidity"]:4: attempt to perform arithmetic on a nil value (global 'random')

 Here we see that the error occurred while trying to perform an arithmetic operation with an undefined variable (value is nil).
-The error occurred in script with id=1, its name was 'Calculate humidity', the error occurred in line number 4 at 12:09:27.047.
+The error occurred in script number 1, its name was 'Calculate humidity', the error occurred in line number 4 at 12:09:27.047.
 The variable that caused the error is called 'random'.

 Thus, using this log you can find all runtime errors in your scripts.
-Also for debugging you can use watch console window, which is available in scripts editor.
+Also for debugging you can use watch console window, which is available in script editor.